Maisy (TV series): Broadcast

 Maisy first aired on CITV in the United Kingdom from 11 February 1999 to 2 November 2000, with repeats airing until the mid-2000s.

-In the US, the series aired on the Nick Jr. block on Nickelodeon from 1999 to 2000, with repeats airing on Noggin from 2001 to 2007 and on Qubo from 2008 to 2012.
+In the United States, the series aired on the Nick Jr. block on Nickelodeon from 1999 to 2000, with repeats airing on Noggin from 2001 to 2007 and on Qubo from 2008 to 2012.

 Accolades

 Maisy won the British Academy Children's Award for Pre-School Animation in 2000.

 My Friend Maisy

 In January 2024, it was announced that a new Maisy series, entitled My Friend Maisy, was put into development at Trustbridge Entertainment, with 52 five-minute episodes planned for the series.
 No date or broadcaster was announced for the project.
 In September, it was announced that the company would co-produce the series with BBC Studios Kids & Family and that A Productions and Karrot would handle animation production.
 It was also said that the series would take a more surreal approach than the slice-of-life nature of the 1999 series.
-On 10 June 2025, Sky Kids was announced to be the series' commissioner and that it would premiere in 2026.
+On 10 June 2025, Sky Kids was announced to be the series' commissioner, and the series premiered on 16 February 2026.
+For the first time, children can hear Maisy speak as she and the other characters talk to each other, unlike the original series which had an adult voiceover narrative.
+Maisy has a Northern accent, in keeping with author and illustrator Lucy Cousins’ vision.

+On 19 May 2026, A second series was greenlit.
+It was also announced that BBC Studios would distribute and handle consumer product rights globally except in China, where Trustbridge Entertainment would retain the rights.